 Ajanta & Ellora Caves, Aurangabad

-Ajanta & Ellora Caves are World Heritage Sites that are brilliantly carved to create a heavy influence of religion on their all aspects.
+Ajanta & Ellora Caves are World Heritage Sites and famous historical monuments in India that are brilliantly carved to create a heavy influence of religion on their all aspects.
 In Ellora, there are 34 caves of 6th to 11th centuries AD and in Ajanta, there are 29 caves of 2nd century BC to 6th century AD.
 Ajanta caves are full of paintings and sculptures that revolve around the Buddhism and all incidents of Buddha’s life.
 Ellora caves are famous in their architectural brilliance.
 One of the greatest things about the caves is that they are built using hammer and chisel.

 Victoria Memorial, Kolkata